 Pumpkin Spice Pancakes (With Canned Pumpkin)

-Warm spices and pumpkin purée turn regular pancakes into delicious, fluffy pumpkin spice pancakes.
-Perfect for the Fall season, kid-friendly and a great way to use up that leftover canned pumpkin.
+Warm spices and pumpkin purée transform regular pancakes into delicious, fluffy pumpkin spice pancakes – perfect for cozy fall mornings and a kid-friendly treat.
+And a great way to use up leftover canned pumpkin.

-Top the pumpkin pancakes with butter and maple syrup or check out other toppings and plenty of ideas for ingredient substitutes to suit your needs and what you have on hand.
+Top the pumpkin pancakes with butter and maple syrup or check out other toppings and plenty of ideas for ingredient substitutes to suit your taste and pantry.

 stack of pumpkin pancakes on plate

-Sometimes I create pumpkin shapes for him with a squeeze bottle filled with batter, then add a face with melted chocolate chips.
-He doesn’t seem to care they are not works of art as he proceeds to lick off the chocolate.
+• Sometimes I use a squeeze bottle to create pumpkin shapes and decorate them with melted chocolate chips.
+The kids don’t seem to care that they are not works of art – it’s all about the chocolate.

 Ingredients- tailored to your taste